Electric and Gas Choice Customer Information

 - Gather information

-You can obtain an electric or natural gas enrollment kit by calling PSE&G at 1-800-436-PSEG (7734), or by filling out our online form.
+You can obtain an electric or natural gas enrollment kit by calling PSE&G at 1-800-436-PSEG (7734).
 Both packages contain your account number, historical usage information, a list of electric and gas suppliers, and other information about energy choice.

 - Compare prices